TheOneAndOnlyZestro/Micro_IMU_Benchmark/README.md

-Here is a comprehensive and professional `README.md` for your project.
-It clearly maps out the dual-environment setup, the directory structure, and the step-by-step pipeline required to go from training raw models to viewing them on the interactive dashboard.

----

 # 🚀 ESP32 Machine Learning HIL Benchmarking Pipeline

 An end-to-end Hardware-in-the-Loop (HIL) benchmarking system for evaluating dynamic Machine Learning architectures (Dense, Conv2D, LSTM) on an ESP32 Microcontroller.